ByteSizedMarius/gh-desktop-pin-repositories/README.md

 yarn package
 ```

-If you instead just want to try it out (without replacing your current installation) you may run it in development mode:
+If you instead just want to try it out (without replacing your current installation) you may run it in development mode first:
 ```
 yarn
 yarn build:dev
 yarn start
 ```

+6. **Install**
-6. **Install – yarn helpfully prints the installer path to the console**
+Yarn helpfully prints the installer path to the console.

 It should work without having to uninstall your previous version, keeping your authentication, repositories and settings.

 ---